ETSSmartRes/VAE-NILM/README.md

 python uk_dale_preprocess.py
 ```

-It will generate these files:
+It will generate these files for each house and the each appliance:
 ```
 Data/
 |-- UKDALE/